An Overview of NBFC Account Aggregator License

-NBFC Account Aggregators are entities that enable sharing of data from across multiple financial sector organizations and act as "consent brokers", i.e., they intermediate data transfer among the financial organizations with the consent of the user.
-This was announced by the RBI in September 2016 stating master directions for a new class of NBFCs called Account Aggregators.
+NBFC Account Aggregators are entities that enable sharing of data across multiple financial sector organisations and act as "consent brokers", i.e., the intermediate data transfer among the financial organisations with the consent of the user.
+RBI announced this in September 2016, stating master directions for a new class of NBFCs called Account Aggregators.

 What does Account Aggregation Mean?

-Account Aggregation is the accumulation of financial data that involves gathering of information on a single platform from varied accounts such as bank accounts, investment accounts, business accounts, consumer accounts and other related financial accounts.
+Account Aggregation is the accumulation of financial data that involves gathering information on a single platform from varied accounts such as bank accounts, investment accounts, business accounts, consumer accounts and other financial-related accounts.

-Account Aggregators are financial entities that provide structured financial data sharing from Financial Information Providers (FIP)to Financial Information Users (FIU).
-For transfer of this information, consent is taken from the users.
+- Account Aggregators are financial entities that provide structured financial data sharing from Financial Information Providers (FIP)to Financial Information Users (FIU).
+The consent is taken from the users to transfer this information.
 This right of managing and revoking the consent lies with the users.

-Financial Information Providers (FIP): These are financial entities that provide account information of a user upon request of another entity/individual and are regulated under the financial sector.
+- Financial Information Providers (FIP): FIP refers to financial entities that provide account information of a user upon the request of another entity/individual and are regulated under the financial sector.

-Financial Information Users (FIU): These are entities that require or take information of certain user(s) from the FIP for multiple uses such as market assessment, customer analysis, etc. This includes both organizations and individuals.
+- Financial Information Users (FIU): FIU refers to the entities that require or take the information of a certain user(s) from FIP for multiple uses such as market assessment, customer analysis etc. This includes both organisations and individuals.
 These are regulated under statutory bodies like RBI, SEBI, IRDA and PFRDA.

-The Financial Information is shared in accordance with the master direction issued by the RBI-DNBR (Department of Non-Banking Regulations).
+Note: The Financial Information is shared in accordance with the master direction issued by RBI-DNBR (Department of Non-Banking Regulations).